 Domestic workers, or Pembantu Rumah Tangga (PRT) in Bahasa, can be described as individuals who work for private households to undertake such tasks as cleaning the house, cooking, washing and ironing clothes and taking care of children, elderly or sick members of a family.
 They are generally viewed among the most vulnerable groups of workers: they often face low wages, excessively long hours, have no guaranteed weekly day of rest and at times are vulnerable to physical, mental and sexual abuse or restrictions on freedom of movement.

 The total population of DWs worldwide has been estimated as at least 53 million.
 This total did not include child DWs.
 Graph 1 illustrates that DWs were mostly found in Latin America and Asia (including Indonesia).

-This article aims to discus briefly the estimates of total population of DWs in Indonesia and their basic characteristics.
+This article aims to discuss briefly the estimates of the total population of DWs in Indonesia and their basic characteristics.
 Before coming to these topics, for clarity, auxiliary information on definition and data sources of DWs is inserted as follows.

 Definition and Data Sources

 As stipulated in the Article 1 of ILO Convention 189 on Decent Work for Domestic Workers, the term domestic worker (DW) refers to any person engaged in domestic work –work performed in or for a household or households– within employment relationships.
 According to the ISIC system, domestic work belongs to category “Activities of private households as employers of domestic staff” coed 9700.

 DW may be residing in the household of the employer or living in his or her own residence.
 While the first case is known as live-in DW (IDW); the second, live-out DW (ODW).